When you think about college, what comes to mind first? It’s probably the price tag.

 Internships are also a smart way to make money, get college credit, and gain experience in a career field you’re aspiring to enter after graduation.
 Check your city’s Chamber of Commerce website and your college’s career services office for details.

 The bottom line?
-You can save money and still enjoy college life to the full.
+You can save money in college and still enjoy college life to the full.